spacekitcat/uk-petition-poller/README.md

 /your-rad-project ‹master*› % yarn add uk-petition-poller
 ```

-And then you just use the library like the example below (use import syntax if you have Babel configured for it):
+And then you just use the library like the example below (use import syntax if you have Babel configured for it).
+I was experimenting with a little bit of ascii animation, so it's a little messy and complex, but I think it's clear enough to illustrate how to use this library.

 ```javascript
 const PetitionTracker = require('uk-petition-poller');